mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vault.md

 # Authenticating

-Authentication is done via Okta:
+Authentication is done via OneLogin and RADIUS:

 ```
-vault auth -method=okta username=chris
+vault auth -method=radius username=chris@mattermost.com
 ```

-(Change "chris" to whatever your username is.)
+(Change "chris@mattermost.com" to whatever your email address is.)

+OneLogin users must have the "Developers" role in order to authenticate.

+Note: If authentication times out or fails for any reason other than "access denied by the authentication server", have a OneLogin admin verify that the Vault server IP addresses are whitelisted in the OneLogin RADIUS configuration.

 # SSH'ing into a Machine